squid-cache/squid-cache.github.io/Features/HTTP11.rst

 This is likely to touch the store API as today all messages go via the store, even if just an interim 1xx response.

- * Temporary step for Squid-3: catch expect-100 on requests and send back the correct error to cause a retry when client sends Expect-100 in a request.
+ * Temporary step for [[Squid-3.1]]: catch expect-100 on requests and send back the correct error to cause a retry when client sends Expect-100 in a request.
 Until such time as Squid can support expect-100.

+UPDATE: 1xx forwarding has been implemented in [[Squid-3.2]].
+The forwarding path still needs further work to make this efficient.

 == Request/Reply Upgrade path ==